YUVRAJ-SINGH-3178/ConnectEase/README.md

-# 🎓 LearnEase - Skill Swapping Platform
+# 🎓 ConnectEase - University OS

 A modern web application for skill sharing and peer-to-peer learning, powered by React, TypeScript, and Supabase.